 3 Justification

-In 5G era, mobile media services, cloud AR/VR, cloud gaming, video-based tele-control for machines or drones, are expected to contribute more and more traffics to 5G network.
+In 5G era, mobile media services, e.g. cloud AR/VR, cloud gaming, video-based tele-control for machines or drones, are expected to contribute more and more traffics to 5G network.
 All media traffics, in spite of which codec was used, have some common characteristics.
 These characteristics can be very useful for better transmission control and efficiency.
 However, currently 5GS uses common QoS mechanisms to handle media services together with other data services without taking full advantage of these information.
 For examples:

 - Packets within a frame have dependency with each other since the application needs all of these packets for decoding the frame.
 Hence one packet loss will make other correlative packets useless even they are successfully transmitted.
 For example, XR applications impose requirements in terms of Media Units (Application Data Units), rather than in terms of single packets/PDUs.